 - An ability to convey technical material through oral presentation and interaction with an audience

 - An ability to convey technical material through formal written papers and reports

 - A broad education and knowledge of contemporary issues

 - A recognition of the need for, and an ability to engage in, life-long learning

 - The ability to get a good job or admission to a top graduate school.

-The electrical engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
-Further details of the Electrical Engineering curriculum, the preferred schedule for computer engineering students, prerequisites, study plan, and information about conformance with ABET guidelines is in the Undergraduate Study Manual.
+The electrical engineering program is accredited by the Engineering Accreditation Commission of ABET.
+Further details of the Electrical Engineering curriculum, the preferred schedule for computer engineering students, prerequisites, study plan, and information about conformance with ABET guidelines can be found in the Undergraduate Study Manual.